Depeche Mode Turns Over Its Facebook Page to Fans -- for an Entire Year

-In order to get through her chemotherapy, cancer survivor and single mom Liz Dwyer wore the shirt of her favorite band, '80s synth pop icons Depeche Mode, every time she would go for treatment.
+In order to get through her chemotherapy, cancer survivor Liz Dwyer wore the shirt of her favorite band, '80s synth pop icons Depeche Mode, every time she would go for treatment.
 "It would remind me of all the good memories and keep me feeling like I was alive again," she says in a video for the band, wiping away tears.

 Hers is just one of the many stories now on the band's Facebook page, which Depeche Mode has turned over to a different fan to moderate -- every day, for a year.
 The idea is geared toward promoting the release of the band's 14th studio album, "Spirit," and the concert tour it began May 5 in Stockholm.

-Note: CORRECTION: An earlier version of this article erroneously described Depeche Mode fan Liz Dwyer as a single mother.
-She is married.